-Figure 1: How the Azima DLI Remote Monitoring System Works at Nucor Hickman

-Data is sent via the plant network to the local site server and then out over the Internet to Azima DLI's remote servers.
-Plant personnel, analysts or other authorized parties can then access systems via a secure Web portal.
-Access and privileges are controlled by double password, and depending on privileges, a user can have rights to view data, edit system settings, analyze data, and/or issue reports.
+Figure 1.
+How the Azima DLI Remote Monitoring System Works at Nucor Hickman then access the system via a secure Web portal.
+Access and privileges are controlled by double password, and depending on privileges, a user can have rights to view data, edit system settings, analyze data and/or issue reports.
 All data, alerts and alert histories, and reports generated by analysts are maintained on the Web portal.
 Histories of reports generated can be sorted and searched by plant area, date, machine, fault type and other criteria.